An engagement in Adwords occurs when a customer takes action on ads. For various ad types, Google has different engagements.

-- Clicks: Clicks are when users click on your ad, and they get to your website/landing page.
+- Clicks: Clicks are when users click on your ad and get to your website/landing page.

-Note: Metrics for Showcase Shopping Ads are available in both ads and ad groups pages.
-Showcase ad metrics aren’t available in products or product groups pages.
+Note: Metrics for Showcase Shopping Ads are available in both ads and ad group pages.
+Showcase ad metrics aren’t available on products or product group pages.